nick-poole/harlemren/README.md

 For more information on using RemixIcons and exploring available icons, visit the [Remixicon github](https://github.com/Remix-Design/RemixIcon) and/or the [Remixicon Website](https://remixicon.com/).

-### Acuity
+### Booksy

-The website uses Acuity for easy appointment scheduling.
-Users can conveniently book grooming services through Acuity.
+The website uses Booksy for easy appointment scheduling.
+Users can conveniently book grooming services through Booksy.

 ### Formspree Integration